-As at March 31, 2018, the Company's financial instruments consist of cash, accounts payable and accrued liabilities and the Gecon financial liability.
-The fair values of cash, accounts payable and accrued liabilities approximate their carrying values due to their short-term to maturity.
+As at June 30, 2018 the Company's financial instruments consist of cash, amounts receivable, accounts payable and accrued liabilities and the Gecon financial liability.
+The fair values of these financial assets and liabilities, with the exception of the Gecon liability, approximate their fair values due to their short-term maturity.

-As at March 31, 2018 and 2017, the only financial instrument measured at fair value was the Gecon financial liability, which is classified under level 3 of the fair value hierarchy.
-The Gecon financial liability was revalued at March 31, 2018 to \$155,970 (December 31, 2017 - \$151,049) with the change in fair value of \$4,921 since December 31, 2017 recognized in the statement of loss and comprehensive loss.
+As at June 30, 2018, the financial instruments measured at fair value included the Gecon Financial Liability which is classified under level 3 of the fair value hierarchy.
+The Gecon Financial Liability was remeasured at June 30, 2018 with the change in fair value for the period then ended recognized in the statement of loss and comprehensive loss.

 The Company's financial instruments are exposed to certain financial risks including credit risk, liquidity risk and market risks.
-Details of the primary risks to which the Company is exposed as at March 31, 2018 are laid out in the notes to the Company's March 31, 2018 condensed consolidated interim financial statements.
+Details of the primary risks to which the Company is exposed as at June 30, 2018 are laid out in the notes to the Company's June 30, 2018 condensed consolidated interim financial statements.